Placeware/ThisPlace/README.md

     >>> three = these.three_words(CERN)
     >>> print three
-    'spitting-ripple-fontanel'
+    'closet-chou-maurel'
     >>> these.decode(three)
     (46.232335567474365, 6.055419445037842)

-Check out where this is on [google maps][cernmap].
+See where this is on [These3Words map][cernmap].

 requirements